walinchus/Chess_vs_Sleep/README.md

 So to have a 2.5% increase is huge.
 Though keep in mind this is a very small section of my data.
 I defined "too little" sleep as less than 6 hours and enough as more than 8 hours.
 <img width="323" alt="image" src="https://github.com/walinchus/Chess_vs_Sleep/assets/25959269/5781a3ef-b57b-4136-bded-c97e88e3544c">

+## Now It's Your turn

+This isn't an official experiment.
+Obviously you can't draw conclusions from one person.
+But you can have a lot of fun with this.
+There's many additional things you could try here.
+For example, you could use data from more people, look at cumulative sleep debt over time, see how bedtime affects things, etc. Posting with a creative commons license.
+(Share/share alike)
 But definitely a very different distribution:
 <img width="555" alt="image" src="https://github.com/walinchus/Chess_vs_Sleep/assets/25959269/4ef85a4e-fb7d-4707-a856-4b72f4b2ec3f">